MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/serviceworker.md

     });
     ```

-1. The Service Worker is ready to run, but must wait for the page to be refreshed or for the user to navigate to a new page within the site to begin working.
-Developers may skip this step by using the `self.skipWaiting()` method during the `install` event.
+1. The Service Worker is ready to run when the page is refreshed or when the user navigates to a new page on the site.
+If you want to run the Service Worker without waiting, use the `self.skipWaiting()` method during the `install` event.

     ```javascript
     self.addEventListener( "install", event => {